 Karachi also has a large number of Western expatriates, including Polish, American and British expatriates.

-Karachi was founded by Baloch tribes from Makran and Balochistan as Kolachi as a small fishing community.
+Baloch tribes from Makran and Balochistan founded Karachi as a small fishing community.
 Many descendants of this original population still live on the island of Abdullah Goth, near Karachi port.
 This village became a settlement called Kolachi-jo-Goth, which was trading across the Arabian Sea by the early 18th century.
 A fort was constructed with two gateways leading to the sea and the Lyari River.

 After missions to the area, the British East India Company captured Karachi in 1839 and the town was annexed to British India in 1843 by Major General Charles James Napier.
-Karachi was then made the capital of Sindh and the British developed its harbor for shipping produce.
-New businesses began to open and the town began growing in population.
+Karachi was then made the capital of Sindh, and the British developed its harbor for shipping produce.
+New businesses began to open, and the town started growing in population.

 By the time of Pakistan's independence in 1947, the city was a metropolis with just under one million people.
 It became the capital of Pakistan for about a decade.